 The old man shook his liver-spotted head, fighting off drowsiness.
 “I’m just glad you found us,” he slurred.
 The MedTech patted his shoulder in an approximation of affection.
 “This unit is incapable of smiling or otherwise displaying gratitude, Daran.
 But I too am glad.
 Together, there are many wrongs we will right.”

 Whittaker placed a hand over the machine’s and squeezed.
 It had dosed him with fentanyl now, and the pains of an eighty-nine-year-old body riddled with cancer were slipping away like so many bad memories.
-Aksu’s oldest escapee fixed fierce blue eyes on the spider-like bot hanging down from the sterile, white ceiling, vaguely aware Daemon was still speaking.
-He’d waited twelve years … twelve years for this moment, and it was an escaped AI that had ultimately delivered the opportunity.
+He fixed jaundiced eyes on the spider-like bot hanging down from the sterile, white ceiling, vaguely aware Daemon was still speaking.

+He’d waited fourteen years for this moment… fourteen years, and it was an escaped AI that had ultimately delivered the opportunity.
+He wanted to laugh at the irony of that.
 But sleep was coming for him, and everything felt so heavy.
 With one last ragged breath, Eden’s former chief executive gave up the fight for consciousness, and the world sank into black.